bodo-ai/Bodo/README.md

 C++ runtime,
 and parallel execution using MPI to achieve the best possible performance while leveraging all available cores.
 - Streaming execution to process larger-than-memory datasets.
-- Just in Time (JIT) compilation with native support for Pandas, Numpy and Scikit-learn for accelerating custom transformations or performance-critical functions.
+- Just in time (JIT) compilation with native support for Pandas, Numpy and Scikit-learn for accelerating custom transformations or performance-critical functions.
 - High performance SQL engine that is natively integrated into Python.
 - Advanced scalable I/O support for Iceberg, Snowflake, Parquet, CSV, and JSON with automatic filter pushdown and column pruning for optimized data access.